PatrickCallaghan/datastax-tickdata-demo/README.md

      select * from tick_data where symbol ='NASDAQ-NFLX-2014-01-31';

      select * from tick_data where symbol ='NASDAQ-NFLX-2014-01-31' and date > '2014-01-01 14:45:00' and date < '2014-01-01 15:00:00';

+to see what data is there.

 ## Data

 The data is generated from a tick generator which uses a csv file to create random values from AMEX, NYSE and NASDAQ.
+The data will be down to the millisecond level.

 ## Throughput